-1. The police (really the organization's thugs in disguise) will hail a cab and carry the girl onto it.
-A check of the library will reveal that the girl and her brother are the only heirs of a local noble (recently killed under suspicious Patron: Peasant circumstances).
+- 1. The police (really the organization's thugs in disguise) will hail a cab and carry the girl onto it.
+A check of the library will reveal that the girl and her brother are the only heirs of a local noble (recently killed under suspicious circumstances).
 There is no mental hospital of the name given on the planet.
-The referee must determine the flow of subsequent events.
+The referee must determine the flow of subsequent events. - 2-4.

-2-4.
 The police carry the girl to a waiting unmarked car.
 Library data will reveal that the girl really has a brother, they are the only heirs of a local noble, and that there really is a mental hospital of that name on the planet.
 Further investigation will reveal more data, which should be adjusted by the referee to the method of investigation and given out as rumors.
-The girl is being held there by the organization, who own the hospital.
-The police are genuine, but know nothing of the situation at the hospital.

-5-6.
-All is as it seems.
-The girl is the daughter of a local noble, but has no brother.
+The girl is being held there by the organization, who owns the hospital.
+The police are genuine, but know nothing of the situation at the hospital. - 5-6.
+The girl really is the daughter of a local noble but has no brother.
 The mental hospital really exists.
 The police are genuine.
 The referee should determine the flow of subsequent events.